Minnesota State Capitol artwork: Supreme Court Chamber murals

 Similar to the other murals in the Capitol, the four murals painted by John La Farge in the Supreme Court Chambers are allegorical, however, La Farge differs significantly from the other murals in the Capitol in that his subject matter is selected to illustrate four key moments in the history of law.
-The first lunette directly over the judges' bench, The Moral and Divine Law, depicts Moses on Mount Sinai and represents human conscience and divine law: the lunette above the entrance to the courtroom, titled The Relation of the Individual to the State, illustrates a moment in Plato's Republic where Socrates is at the home of Cephalus, debating concepts of justice.
-The south mural, titled The Adjustment of the Conflicting Interests, shows Raymond, the Count of Toulouse taking an oath before the bishop and magistrate of his city. reflects on the importance of the citizen, the church, and the state.
+The first lunette directly over the justices' bench, The Moral and Divine Law, depicts Moses on Mount Sinai and represents human conscience and divine law: the lunette above the entrance to the courtroom, titled The Relation of the Individual to the State, illustrates a moment in Plato's Republic where Socrates is at the home of Cephalus, debating concepts of justice.
+The south mural, titled The Adjustment of the Conflicting Interests, shows Raymond VI, Count of Toulouse taking an oath before the bishop and magistrate of his city, and reflects on the relationships between the citizen, the church, and the state.
 The north mural, The Recording of the Precedents, shows Confucius collating and transcribing documents to emphasize the importance of the past and of precedents.

 In The Recording of the Precedents, La Farge asked his friend Okakura Kakuzō to help him inscribe Chinese characters on one of the scrolls.
 The characters actually read "First the white, and then the color on the top"—perhaps a mischievous reference to the process of painting of a mural, with color studies painted on top of a black and white cartoon.
 It also is possible that the comment may have been directed at the Board of Commissioners, who held back a paycheck for La Farge due to disagreement regarding the artist's process and completion of deadlines.

 The mural Moral and Divine Law was modified probably in the 1930s.
 A doorway around which the lunette had been installed was enclosed and the mural was then painted to blend into the new composition.